ryuukumar/ryuukumar/README.md

 - My LMMS contributions
 - COS, a simple OS kernel that I got too frustrated to continue working on
+- DexGet, a MangaDex manga downloader with way too much effort spent on it
 - Get-Waifu, a project entirely in PowerShell that I use myself on a daily basis for... well... stuff
 - Whatever other tiny stuff I have on here